WordPress/openverse/README.md

 You should now have the application running and accessible at http://localhost:8443.

-You don't need to have the CC Search API running locally to be able to run the frontend application.
+You don't need to have the Openverse API running locally to be able to run the frontend application.
 It's configured to communicate, by default, with the [API](https://api.creativecommons.engineering) that's already publicly available.
 If you wish, you can change the URL of the API that's used during development by setting the `API_URL` environment variable.

 ### Running tests